Hotmail Blacklist Removal

 - Look for people forwarding email to Hotmail, MSN, or Live.com.

-If someone is forwarding email to Hotmail related addresses and then marketing it as spam, your server’s sender reputation is lowered and you can be blacklisted.
+If someone is forwarding email to Hotmail related addresses and then marketing it as spam, Hotmail will lower your server’s sender reputation.
 Window’s Live and related email services such as Hotmail and MSN.com emails work with Return Path to filter email.
 So email server reputation is more important for sending to these accounts than some of the other ISP’s covered in this series.

 Hotmail/MSN Blacklist Removal Process